Foxonn/jetlend_test_task/README.md

 ## How to right run app

-` create empty directory 'db', he needs for postgres`
+` create empty directory 'db', it needs for postgres`

 `docker-compose up --build`